Embassy of Canada, Warsaw

 The Embassy of Canada to Poland (French: Ambassade du Canada en Pologne; Polish: Ambasada Kanady w Polsce) in Warsaw is the diplomatic mission of Canada to Poland.
-The Embassy also covers the country of Belarus as part of its mandate.
-The Embassy is located at ulica Jana Matejki 1/5 in Warsaw, down the street from the Polish Sejm.
+The embassy also covers the country of Belarus as part of its mandate.
+The embassy is located at ulica Jana Matejki 1/5 in Warsaw, down the street from the Polish Sejm.

 History

-Prior to 1970, the Embassy of Canada to Poland was located in a rented office on ulica Katowicka.
-The initial Embassy building was opened in 1970 at ulica Jana Matejki 1/5, which was then torn down for the construction of the current building.
-The Embassy has a perpetual lease on the grounds from the City of Warsaw.
+Prior to 1970, the Embassy of Canada to Poland was located in a rented office on Katowicka Street.
+The initial embassy building was opened in 1970 at ulica Jana Matejki 1/5.
+From 1975 to 1990, the embassy also handled Canada's relations with the German Democratic Republic.
+The embassy has a perpetual lease on the grounds from the City of Warsaw.

-Designed by architect Voytek Gorczynski, the new facility is more than double the size of the building it replaced, and it has won acclaim since its official opening in 2001.
-The Embassy was named Best Building of the Year in 2001 by Polish Business News, Best Public Building in 2002 by the City of Warsaw, and it received a special citation from the Association of Polish Architects for the Best Architectural Design in 2001.
+Opened in 2001, the current facility designed by architect Voytek Gorczynski is more than double the size of the building it replaced, and it has won acclaim.
+The embassy was named Best Building of the Year in 2001 by Polish Business News, Best Public Building in 2002 by the City of Warsaw, and it received a special citation from the Association of Polish Architects for the Best Architectural Design in 2001.

-The Embassy's architectural design includes an emphasis on open spaces and natural light, which represent the Canadian values of transparency and openness.
+The embassy's architectural design includes an emphasis on open spaces and natural light, which represent the Canadian values of transparency and openness.
 Expanding on these themes are a three-storey sky-lit lobby and a double-height multi-purpose room called the Canada Room, which is used for formal receptions and presentations.
 The building is three storeys in height, with a French limestone and aluminum exterior.